-- 1. The Mid-Year LCAP report was presented to the Board of Directors on Feb.
-15, 2022. - 2.
-Site staff met to review LCAP goals and reflect on priorities, progress and challenges for the first year of the LCAP.
-Input was given on March 9, 2022, via comprehensive survey. - 3.
-School Site council and ELAC members were asked for input during a SSC meeting on March 24 and with students on March 30.
+1. The Mid-Year LCAP report was presented to the Board of Directors on Feb.
+15, 2022.

+2. Site staff met to review LCAP goals and reflect on priorities, progress and challenges for the first year of the LCAP.
+Input was given on March 9, 2022, via comprehensive survey.

+3. School Site council and ELAC members were asked for input during a SSC meeting on March 7.
 Input was given via comprehensive survey.
-An additional Parent Forum was held on March 15, and parents were asked to give input via comprehensive survey. - 4.
-LCAP Consultation was held with Shelly Ota, SELPA Director, South East Consortium on May 31.
+An additional Parent Forum was held on March 15, and parents were asked to give input via comprehensive survey.